Parking near the Duomo Milan

 What is Area C Milano and how much does it cost?

-Area C is active Monday through Friday from 7:30 AM to 7:30 PM.
+This area is active Monday through Friday from 7:30 AM to 7:30 PM.
 Outside these hours—evenings, weekends, and holidays—you can drive freely into the center without paying anything.
 But during those weekday hours, you need a valid ticket.

 The standard Area C ticket costs €7.50 per day.
 The good news?
 One ticket covers unlimited entries and exits for the entire day with the same vehicle.
 You must activate it by midnight on the day you enter, which is crucial—buying it isn’t enough if you don’t activate it.